-I am currently working as Post-doctoral reseacher funded by the Xunta de Galicia at the Universidade de Santiago de Compostela and CIBIO/InBIO (Research Centre in Biodiversity and Genetic Resources).
+I am currently working as post-doctoral reseacher at Forest Science Centre of Catalonia funded by a ‘Juan de la Cierva’ Fellowship.
+I am also teaching at the Universidade de Santiago de Compostela and team member of ECOCHANGE at CIBIO/InBIO (Research Centre in Biodiversity and Genetic Resources).

 1) Global Change Ecology

 The combined effects of climate change and land abandonment processes that have taken place in Southern Europe over the last decades have led to highly flammable and fire-prone systems.
 Fire management policies are still largely focused on suppression and overlook land management issues, which may paradoxically accelerate the transition to more even flammable and fire-prone landscapes.